Carlos Santana Player Props: Pirates vs. Dodgers

-The Pittsburgh Pirates, including Carlos Santana (.350 batting average in his past 10 games), battle starter Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Monday at 10:10 PM ET.
+Carlos Santana and his .381 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers and Emmet Sheehan on July 4 at 9:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Brewers.
+In his previous game he had a one-hit performance (1-for-4) against the Dodgers.

 Carlos Santana Game Info & Props vs. the Dodgers